Painting any concrete surfaces in your home, whether the floors, block walls, ceilings, or driveways, always requires early preparation and budgeting.

 Painting Concrete floor cost per square feet

-The average cost of painting concrete floors ranges between $3 to $8 per square foot.
+The average cost of painting concrete per sq foot ranges between $3 to $8 per square foot.
 If you incorporate the epoxy flooring, you’ll end up spending around $10 to $15 per square foot.

-Keep in mind; each of these prices doesn’t account for labor or material costs.
+Keep in mind that each price doesn’t account for labor or material costs.

 Cost to Paint Concrete Patios